 We have not verified the results of third-party research or confirmed assumptions or judgments upon which it may be based, and the forecasted and other forward-looking information contained therein is subject to inherent uncertainties.
 We refer in this report and other documents that we file with the SEC to historical, forecasted and other forward-looking information published by sources such as RISI, HIRI, Random Lengths and the U.S. Census Bureau.
-We cannot guarantee the accuracy or completeness of this information, have not independently verified it and, with respect to the forecasted and forward-looking information, have not independently confirmed the assumptions and judgments upon which it is based.
-Forecasted and other forward looking information is necessarily based on assumptions regarding future occurrences, events, conditions and circumstances and subjective judgments relating to various matters, and is subject to inherent uncertainties.
-Actual results may differ materially from the results expressed or implied by, or based upon, such forecasted and forward-looking information.
-Accordingly, you should not place undue reliance upon the third-party information presented in this report, particularly where such information is forecasted or otherwise forward-looking.
+We cannot guarantee the accuracy or completeness of this information, have not independently verified it and, with respect to the forecasted and other forward-looking information is necessarily based on assumptions regarding future occurrences, events, conditions and circumstances and subjective judgments relating to various matters, and is subject to inherent uncertainties.
+Actual results may differ materially from the results expressed or implied by, or based upon, such forecasted and forward-looking information is forecasted or otherwise forward-looking.